ChainSafe/engineering-handbook/docs/3_development/2_tech-stack/go.md

 2. mocks with a `//go:generate` comment are updated when their corresponding interface is changed
 3. mocks with a removed `//go:genereate` comment are removed

-The following Github workflow should achieve the 3 points above:
+The following GitHub workflow should achieve the 3 points above:

 ```yml title=".github/workflows/mocks.yaml"
 name: Mocks check